-The Company and its subsidiaries incorporated in Malaysia make contributions to a statutory provident fund and foreign subsidiaries make contributions to their respective countries' statutory pension schemes.
+The Company and its subsidiaries incorporated in Malaysia make contributions to a statutory provident fund.
 The contributions are recognised as a liability after deducting any contribution already paid and as an expense in the period in which the employees render their services.